blueacorn/Infocal-worker/README.md

 ### Apply a schema change
 Used for adding/removing tables/columns/triggers etc.
+NOTE: Use wrangler migrations instead to manage schema changes in local/remote

 In this example, the schema is modifying a trigger to the heartbeats table to automatically archive deleted rows to the heartbeats-archive table (for protection against accidental deletes)